EU/IMF bailout forms basis for Greek growth and jobs-EU

-LOS CABOS, Mexico (Reuters) - The second rescue package for Greece from the euro zone and the International Monetary Fund is the basis for Greek economic growth and jobs, the European Union’s top two officials said in a statement after the preliminary results of Greek elections.
+LOS CABOS, Mexico, June 17 (Reuters) - The second rescue package for Greece from the euro zone and the International Monetary Fund is the basis for Greek economic growth and jobs, the European Union’s top two officials said in a statement after the preliminary results of Greek elections.

 The results showed that the New Democracy, which supports the rescue package and the reforms it entails, won the ballot.